unital/tempe/docs/source/user_guide/tutorial.rst

 draw a sequence of lines or rectangles though the color range.

-In this example, the color map is circular, so a standard colorbar isn't the best way to reprsent this: instead we can show-off the ability of Tempe to easily build non-standard visualization components by drawing the color bar as an annulus::
+In this example, the color map is circular, so a standard colorbar isn't the best way to represent this: instead we can show-off the ability of Tempe to easily build non-standard visualization components by drawing the color bar as an annulus::